MichaelToningerPolidoro/Teste-CyberSolutions-QA/README.md

-<h1 align="center">Cyber Solutions's QA Test</h1>
+<h1 align="center">Cyber Solutions's QA Test (Refactored)</h1>

-This test have been made to a job opportunity in Cyber Solutions.
+This test have been made to a job opportunity in Cyber Solutions in 2021.
-It is a refactored version where I rearranged all classes to improve the architecture, rewrite xpath and added some features in project
+It is a refactored version where I rearranged all classes to improve the architecture, rewrite xpath and added some features in project.

 ## Technologies 🤖